EdwardLe0n/TurbECS/docs/live thoughts/edward-10-4-25.md

 # 3:00 PM
 - nvm forgot i got rid of a lot of old assets, and some line was referencing an asset that was deleted
 -  imma go play silk song now

+# 5 PM

+- Gonna tackle the has system before the tackling the component system rework